ARM-software/acle/main/acle.md

 ACLE support for SVE is defined in the Arm C Language Extensions for SVE document [[SVE-ACLE]](#SVE-ACLE) available on the Arm Developer Website.

+## Cortex-M Security Extension (CMSE)

+ACLE support for the Cortex-M Security Extension (CMSE) is defined in *Arm®v8-M Security Extensions: Requirements on Development Tools* document [CMSE-ACLE](#CMSE-ACLE) available on the Arm Developer Website.

 # Introduction